 The purported advantages of tubeless tires are

 Sealant, if used, can plug small punctures without the need for patching -- desirable where flats are a major issue (Southwest USA with goat-head thorns, etc.).
-(But sealant can also be used with an inner tube, and then the mess is almost entirely contained in the tube.)
+People who use tubeless tires report that they go for years without a flat.
+(But sealant can also be used with an inner tube, and then the sealant mess is almost entirely contained in the tube.)

 There is a claimed slight reduction in rolling resistance because of reduced sidewall thickness without an inner tube -- but on the other hand, the sidewalls of tubeless tires tend to be stiff, and stiff sidewalls increase rolling resistance, a known issue with road tires.
 There can also be rolling resistance due to sealant sloshing around.
 Jan Heine at Compass Cycles has run tests and doesn't find any rolling-resistance advantage to tubeless tires.
 With fat, knobby off-road tires, rolling resistance is high in any case.